by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 “Exactly,” Tuatara said.
 “I don’t think I could take another super-speed time-trip.”

 “I do not think I could, either,” Tornado conceded.
-The trip indeed had taken a good bit of his power to achieve.
+The trip had indeed taken a good bit of his power to achieve.
 Suddenly, he felt a sensation about them, one he was familiar with from just a few moments before.
 “Ah, it is activating.”

 “Just in time, too,” Tuatara said, “to save us from the bomb!”